SasanTazayoni/L2D-driving-school-CI-PP4/README.md

 These epics collectively represent the core functionalities and user experiences that your platform offers.
 They provide a high-level overview of the different aspects users and administrators can interact with on the platform.

-## Typography

-* 'Montserrat' is the font used for headings with a fallback of the font-stack 'Arial, Helvetica, sans-serif'.
-Montserrat is a modern and clean sans-serif font that offers a professional and easy-to-read appearance.
-Its versatility and geometric design make it suitable for headings and titles.
-* 'Noto Sans' is the font used for the body text with a fallback of the font-stack 'Arial, Helvetica, sans-serif'.
-Noto Sans is a clean and neutral sans-serif font that provides good readability for body text.
-Its simplicity and wide character support make it suitable for conveying information in a clear and professional manner.

-The combination of Montserrat for headings and Noto Sans for body text offers a well-balanced and professional aesthetic for a driving school website.
-The pairing achieves a harmonious contrast, with Montserrat's bold and modern design providing distinction for headings, while Noto Sans ensures optimal readability in body text.
-The fonts share a clean and contemporary style, fostering consistency and a unified look throughout the website.
-Their versatility allows for adaptability in different design elements, while Noto Sans' extensive character support promotes accessibility for a diverse audience.
-Overall, this font pairing creates a visually appealing and credible online presence for the driving school.

 ## UX

-### Typography

-🛑🛑🛑🛑🛑 START OF NOTES (to be deleted) 🛑🛑🛑🛑🛑

-Explain any fonts and icon libraries used, like Google Fonts and/or Font Awesome.

-Consider adding a link to each font used, and the Font Awesome site if used (or similar icon library).

-Example:

-🛑🛑🛑🛑🛑 END OF NOTES (to be deleted) 🛑🛑🛑🛑🛑

-- [Montserrat](https://fonts.google.com/specimen/Montserrat) was used for the primary headers and titles.

-- [Lato](https://fonts.google.com/specimen/Lato) was used for all other secondary text.

-- [Font Awesome](https://fontawesome.com) icons were used throughout the site, such as the social media icons in the footer.

 ## User Stories